K. C. Irving

-Kenneth Colin Irving, (14 March 1899 - 13 December 1992) was a Canadian businessman whose business began with a family sawmill in Bouctouche, New Brunswick, in 1882.
+Kenneth Colin Irving, (14 March 1899 - 13 December 1992) was a Canadian billionaire and businessman who founded a family empire spread across energy, logging and media interests, with an immense generations-long impact on the Canadian province of New Brunswick, leading the New Brunswick journalist John Edward Belliveau to assert that “No individual in any single Canadian province has ever held so much raw economic power” as Irving did.
 In 1989, he was made an Officer of the Order of Canada.

 Biography

 Early life

 Irving was born in Bouctouche, New Brunswick to local businessman James Dergavel Irving (colloquially known by his initials "J.D."), and Mary Elizabeth Irving, both descendants of Scottish immigrants.
 In his early years, K. C. Irving was viewed as a tough kid from a rough sawmill town on the Northumberland Strait.
 He began his entrepreneurial streak early, but this was tempered by the dawn of World War I. Irving attempted to enlist while being underage, but his father disapproved of it and sent him to Dalhousie University in Halifax, Nova Scotia.
 When he tried enlisting in Halifax, his father put an end to it by enrolling him at Acadia University in Wolfville.
 In 1918, Irving enlisted in the Royal Flying Corps and took pilot training in Britain, though he would return to Bouctouche without returning to university.
 Irving took a cross-country adventure to British Columbia before returning to Bouctouche.